Niagara Cave in Harmony MN

 4811 Nicollet Ave.
 S. Minneapolis, MN 55419

-Man Made $40 More Info
+Man Made Cave

-Like Alternative treatments?
+Like alternative treatments?
 You want to check out the Salt Cave in Minneapolis.
 It’s known to support relaxation and general wellness.

 This man-made cave is lined with Himalayan crystal salt and the cave is treated with a halo generator that infuses the area with a dry aerosol containing pharmaceutical-grade salt.

-Mystery Cave
+Mystery Cave State park

 21071 County Rd 118, Preston, MN 55965

-Natural $10 – $15 More Info
+$10 – $15

 The cave was first discovered in February 1937 by Joe Petty.
 On a cold winter day, Joe saw vapor coming out of the hillside and decided to investigate.